 Semi-structured interviews with care home staff (managers, carers and other staff) to assess the intervention's feasibility (issues relating to recruitment, retention and fidelity), and with residents to explore the intervention's acceptability will be undertaken.
-Care home staff and residents that refuse participation will be asked about their reasoning for non-participation.
+Care home staff and residents that refuse participation will also be interviewed to explore their reasoning.
 The interviews will last between 30 and 60 minutes and will be digitally recorded.
 Participants will be provided with the option to have the interview conducted in-person at the care home or over the telephone.